pkoopongithub/duesseldorfer-schuelerinventar-bootstrap-mysql-php/README.md

 ![Screenshot](./profilansicht.JPG)

 ENGLISH
+Open-source Personality Inventory

-Open source personality inventory Since 2012, the Düsseldorf school inventory, which is open source, has served as a learning environment for social science students and trainees at Market and social research, application development and data and process analysis.
-The Düsseldorf student inventory is an open, valid, precise and independent personality inventory for students of the transition classes (valid, reliable, objective).
-The Düsseldorf student inventory is open to development.
-If you are involved in an open source project, you know the intense, personal commitment that makes it a pleasure to succeed.
+Since 2012, the open-source Düsseldorf Student Inventory has served as a learning environment for students of social sciences and trainees in market and social research, application development, and data and process analysis.The Düsseldorf Student Inventory is an open, valid, accurate, and independent personality inventory for students in transition classes (valid, reliable, objective).
+The Düsseldorf Student Inventory is development-open.If you participate in an open-source project, you know the intense, personal commitment that contributes to its success.
 Many users know and appreciate this.
-However, not everything can be achieved using the developers' own strength. especially since only the pure interest in the topic or the handling of technologies provides the basis.
-However, not every user has the skills and the time to support a project.
-Verbal feedback in the form of error messages is very helpful.
-For others, material support can be the only option participate in open source.
-I would be happy to talk to you about your type of support.
-I look forward to scientific reanalyses and further development teams.
-I am happy to provide scientific Purpose of the SPSS and R files available.
-I am happy to provide the source code of the program for further development (PHP, MySQL, Xcode, Android Studio, Xamarin, Lazarus).
+However, not everything succeeds solely from the developers' own strength, especially as often only the pure interest in the topic or working with technologies serves as the basis.
+Not every user possesses the skills and time to support a project.
+Verbal feedback in the form of error reports is very helpful.

+For others, material support may be the only way to participate in open source.
+I am happy to discuss with you your form of support.
+I welcome scientific reanalyses and further development teams.
+For scientific purposes, I am happy to provide the SPSS and R files.
+For further development, I am glad to provide the source codes of the programs (PHP, MySQL, Xcode, Android Studio, Xamarin, Lazarus).
-#The calibration sample is made up of students from the German education system with German language skills.
-A translation of the items formulated in German into another language only makes sense if a new calibration sample is drawn for this language and the educational system there.

-Die Algorithmisch rekursive Sequenzanalyse ist das einzige mir bekannte objektiv hermeneutische Verfahren, das vollständig ohne esoterische Tiefenhermeneutik auskommt, algorithmisch, evolutionär und memetisch ausgerichtet ist und einen Grammatikinduktor (Scheme) , einen Parser (Pascal) und einen Grammatiktransduktur (Lisp) bietet.

-Das Düsseldorfer Schülerinventar ist das einzige mir bekannte quelloffene, valide, reliable und objektive Verfahren, dessen Quellen und Quellcodes überschaubar und nachvollziehbar nachprogrammierbar sind.

-Ich freue mich über Erben, die die Verfahren aufgreifen, nachprogrammieren und/oder für Eigenentwicklungen davon inspirieren lassen.

-The algorithmic recursive sequence analysis is the only objective hermeneutic method known to me that does not require any esoteric deep hermeneutics, is algorithmically, evolutionarily and memetically oriented and offers a grammar inductor (Scheme), a parser (Pascal) and a grammar transductor (Lisp).

-The Düsseldorf student inventory is the only open-source, valid, reliable and objective method that I know of, whose sources and source codes are clear and understandable and can be reprogrammed.

-I am happy about heirs who take up the process, reprogram it and/or let it inspire them for their own developments.